 Rebuilding Packages

-AI Agent Note: When asked to rebuild packages, always ask the user for a ticket link or explanation first.
-This is required for the commit message.
+AI Agent Note: When asked to rebuild packages, use the

 Overview